bitterteriyaki/dotfiles/README.md

 - [ ] Configure periodic snapshots and snapshots after installations
 - [ ] Update the README's BTRFS, Timeshift and GRUB section accordingly
 - [ ] Setup Spotify with Spicetify (custom theme)
+- [ ] Build a wallpaper system that automatically applies the color scheme
+- [ ] Add an `archinstall` profile so the system is installed the same way

 ## 🏷 Secure Boot